JohnLCaron/rlauxe/README.md

 ### Optimal value of MaxLoss

-Is there an algorith for setting the MaxLoss value, which limits the maximum bet that can be places at each round?
+Is there an algorithm for setting the MaxLoss value, which limits the maximum bet that can be placed at each round?

 ## Also See: